 CBD has been a mainstream topic for some time now.
 You might have noticed a plethora of discussions about CBD on the internet as of late.
 You may even have questions running through your own mind concerning CBD.
 Are you among those who want a natural alternative to treat an ongoing health condition or frustration?
-CBD or CBD oil has likely come to your attention, but what exactly is CBD, and how does it make a person feel?
+CBD wax or CBD oils have likely come to your attention, but what exactly is CBD, and how does CBD make you feel?

-First and foremost, the effects of CBD are said to be non-psychoactive.
-That is, CBD does not contain psychoactive qualities like some cannabinoids do, (particularly THC from marijuana).
+First and foremost, the effects of CBD are said to be non-psychotropic.
+That is, CBD does not contain psychotropic qualities like some cannabinoids do, (particularly THC from marijuana).
 CBD is a new food supplement that is still undergoing research.
-While the initial results are promising, there are a lot of doubts, misinformation, misconceptions, and sheer confusions surrounding it.
+While the initial results are promising, there are a lot of doubts, misinformation, misconceptions, and sheer confusion surrounding it.
 Recently, CBD has become an accepted means of relaxation, and the substance’s popularity is rising rapidly.

 For many decades cannabis plants have been stigmatized and painted with the red eyes of man.
 Therefore, it’s pertinent that we explain to our readers the truth about what CBD really is, in the simplest terms possible.